-Born in Tasmania, and bred in south-western Sydney, Paul has had a passion for photography from a very early age.
-He began learning the art when he was just seven years old, thanks to an inherited Pentax SLR.
+Paul has had a passion for photography from a very early age, learning the art from when he was just seven years old, thanks to an inherited Pentax SLR.

 He grew up with a father that just loved watching Mirages fighters flying in and out of RAAF Base Williamtown, NSW, while on holidays in the late ’70s and early ’80s and soon fell in love with everything ‘aviation’.

-Most kids his age were spending their pocket money on new toys or computer games, but Paul saved all of his to buy film, pay for processing and occasionally the purchase of a second hand lens or two.
+Most kids his age were spending their pocket money on football cards or computer games, but Paul saved all of his to buy film, pay for processing and occasionally the purchase of a second hand lens or two.

 Shooting everything that moved, but mainly aircraft and helicopters, he started to develop a talent in aviation photography and used his subjects well to teach himself most of the skills and techniques important to photography.

 Fresh out of high school, after completing his HSC and simultaneously obtaining his pilot’s license to GFPT level, Paul took up a position as an assistant photographer with a national sports photography company.
 Traveling the country photographing a variety of sports from national women’s hockey, the Sydney to Hobart Yacht Race and V8 Supercars, Paul found himself in a photo lab working as a photofinisher/technician.

 After a short period as an assistant photographer and camera salesman, his career as a full time commercial photographer really took off and he decided to go it alone, starting his own photographic business.
 Purchasing a Kodak Express mini-lab in the southern Sydney suburb of Mortdale, NSW, Paul used his mini-lab to gain valuable experience in retail and the photographic finishing industries before opting out with the introduction of digital photography.

 Paul was one of the first commercial photographers in Australia to convert to digital technology acquiring Nikon's first professional digital SLR, the D1.